Leverage demographic data to improve school fundraising outcomes

 - Skip Number One- Parents and fundraising planning committees may find that the primary demographic of the area they’re targeting is their own, which could mean that their neighbors have children participating in the same fundraiser.
 In this case, focus efforts on a large secondary age or income bracket.

 - Mediate Age and Income- As mentioned above, age and income are interdependent pieces of demographic data.
-An older, wealthier person is a much more likely supporter of a school fundraiser as someone with expendable income and no children of their own in the same school.
+An older, wealthier person may be a more likely supporter of your school fundraising ideas as someone with expendable income and no children of their own in the same school.
 A box of delicious chocolates in exchange for supporting their local school seems like a nice treat.

 Conversely, an older, lower income person might be on a fixed budget, and while they might love to offer community support, could find it difficult to offer up any contribution for something they simply do not need.
 Still, a younger, lower income millennial might be willing to make a purchase if they’re compelled enough by the cause.